 Reno Rodeo Foundation

 The Reno Rodeo is a non-profit organization that supports much more than just bulls, horses, and cowboys.
-The Reno Rodeo Foundation donates money for literacy programs and scholarships, various children's charities, high school rodeo programs, and Marvin Picollo School Therapeutic Equestrian program.
+The Reno Rodeo Foundation donates money for literacy programs and scholarships, various children's charities, high school rodeo programs, and Kids' Kampus Activity Center and the indoor riding facility at Marvin Picollo School.
+The Reno Rodeo Foundation is behind the annual Reno Rodeo Denim Drive, which provides new clothing to abused and neglected children in protective custody and foster care.

-The Reno Rodeo Foundation will be sponsoring a Special Kids' Rodeo in 2013 on Sunday, June 23.
+The Reno Rodeo Foundation will be sponsoring a Special Kids' Rodeo in 2014 on Sunday, June 22.
 Participation is free and open to special needs people under the age of 18.
+Registration is limited to 120 participants.
+For more information, call (775) 322-9875.